Generic Name: clopidogrel (kloe PID oh grel)

 Clopidogrel side effects

-Stop using clopidogrel and call your doctor at once if you have any of these serious side effects:
+Call your doctor at once if you have any other serious side effects:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.